OpenSextant/Xponents/README.md

     Updated:  01 April2015   v2.7
     Updated:  01 June 2014   v2.5

-Xponents is a set of text extractor libraries with a light veneer of processing control, including:
+Xponents is a set of information extraction libraries including:

 * Document conversion using Tika
 * Geographic name and coordinate extraction